BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 2. Look at the multiple sequence alignment in `data/week8.txt` in the class GitHub repository.
 What file format is it?
 How do you know?
 3. Why does ClustalW output a phylogenetic tree?
 4. Download [these sequences](http://www.embl.de/~seqanal/courses/commonCourseContent/sequences/moreDivergentHemoglobins_unaligned.fasta) in R and perform a mutliple sequence alignment using the R package `muscle`.
 Include your code and comments.
 5. Align the same sequences from question 4 using MAFFT on the online EMBL server.
-How does this alignment compare to your muscle alignment from question 4?
+How does this alignment compare to your muscle alignment from question 4 (hint: think about what files you receive and what's included)?
+6. Try to import `protein.fasta.aligned.dat` using `read.dna` from the ape package.
+What is the problem?
+7. Make a consensus sequence for mafftAlign.clustal.
+Include your code and comments.
-6. How long did it take you to complete these questions?
+8. How long did it take you to complete these questions?
-7. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.